BoboTiG/dusk-monitor/README.md

 # Dusk Node Monitoring

-Simple tool to sync & display Dusk node metrics.
+Dumb & simple tool to sync & display Dusk node metrics.
 It is all about blocks, nothing more.

 ## Install